Exempt Development

 NSW Planning Portal Online Concurrence and Referral Service

 State Agencies using the system have their own dashboard, so they can receive and action requests online.
-Legislated timeframes have been built into the system, so all stakeholders will be prompted to ensure an efficient turnaround of applications.
+Legislated timeframes have been built into the system, so all stakeholders will be prompted to ensure an efficient turnaround of all referrals.

 How to access the Online Concurrence and Referral Service